-9. Do you believe that an investment approach that worked in the past may not work in the future and, therefore, that you need to change or modify your investment approach over time?
+8. Do you believe that an investment approach that worked in the past may not work in the future and, therefore, that you need to change or modify your investment approach over time?
 We think common sense and at least a few hundred years of history support the idea that carefully researching a select group of investment ideas that reasonably appear to be selling at a discount to intrinsic value is not an approach that is in danger of dying out.
 Our approach may fall into or out of favor from time to time, but we believe that sticking to our core philosophy and process gives us the best chance of success over time.

-10. How do you quantify Risk/Reward?
+9. How do you quantify Risk/Reward?

 Before one makes an investment, you must have some approximation of a target price.
 Proceeding without one is equivalent to trying to throw a ball at a target while blindfolded.
 Additionally, one attempts to also quantify the risk of being somewhat to terribly wrong under a variety of scenarios.
 Both processes are "multivariate" which incorporates a number of possible outcomes, both positive and negative.
-Portfolio weights also come into play here as higher reward/higher risk specific ideas can be risk-weighted in the portfolio by a smaller position.
+Portfolio weights also come into play here as higher reward/higher risk specific ideas can be riskweighted in the portfolio by a smaller position.
 It is crucial to understand that "quantification" of target prices can be highly imprecise, subject to great change with the passage of time and/or the panoply of unforeseen circumstances.

-11. Do you pursue activist strategies?
+10. Do you pursue activist strategies?

 From time to time and in the past, we have moved from our perch as passive investors and engaged management in order to improve current corporate governance practices, redesign executive pay packages, or seriously discuss capital allocation decisions.
-We would call this more of a "suggestivist" approach rather than activist.
-Ideally, this is accomplished through rational meetings and conversations with company management and/or the Board of Directors.
+We are active, not Activist investors..
 Our experience in these areas has suggested that further action can periodically be required, as we have noticed that human behavior begins to change when people realize they are being observed.
-This has involved filing 13-Ds with the SEC indicating our interest in pursuina such discussions with company management and other material shareholders.
-It has also involved negotiating to place new Board members at the company to ensure shareholder rights are being properly respected.
-Our goals are very simply to protect our rights as shareholders as well as to encourage actions that benefit all shareholders, and we weigh the gains to be had versus the time and dollars that need to be expended to achieve such an end.

-In our CSC Partners Fund, LP, we pursue a "Private Equity in Public Markets" approach and seek direct Board representation from the outset in order to assist in strategic direction, M&A evaluation, corporate governance, investor relations, and capital allocation.
+We have developed a wide network of C-level executives who can be called upon for Board expertise with a varying backgrounds. .
+We In our CSC Partners Fund, LP, we pursue a "Private Equity in Public Markets" approach and seek direct Board representation from the outset in order to assist in strategic direction, M&A evaluation, corporate governance, investor relations, and capital allocation.

-12. How does the rise of ETFs impact value investing and small cap value investing in particular?
+11. How does the rise of ETFs impact value investing and small cap value investing in particular?

-Anything that creates more money not paying micro attention to individual securities is a long-term positive in our opinion.
+Anything that creates more money not paying micro attention to individual securities is a longterm positive in our opinion.
 The oddity of the directionally correct argument for a strong version of Efficient Market Hypothesis (EMH) and passive investing in many asset classes is that "not too many people" can buy into it for it to be successful.
 With NO ONE doing any fundamental work and trying to beat the market, how can security prices remotely reflect proper value so that one can blindly index?
 In the shorter run, ETFs and passive flows can exacerbate security movement in either direction.